-Keep in mind that camellias do not prefer to be buried deeply and the roots should be kept near ground level.
+Keep in mind that camellias do not like to be buried deeply and the roots should be kept near ground level.

-Water the plants to settle them into their new location but be sure not to drown them, as camellias do not like soggy roots.
+Water the plants to settle them into their new location but be sure not to drown them, as camellias do not enjoy soggy roots.